KHP holiday activity report shows declining DUI arrests, speed citations New Year’s Eve

 WICHITA, Kan.
-(KSNW) – Wichita moved into 2020 a little safer than New Years’ Eves of the past.
+(KSNW) – Kansas moved into 2020 a little safer than New Years’ Eves of the past.

 The report, which compares data from 2018, 2019, and 2020, shows a decline in engagement by law enforcement in almost all activities from years past.